liambll/yelp-recommender-system/README.md

 - Cassandra tables bigbang.recommendations and bigbang.recommendations_checkin contains output for top 20 restaurants and their check-in information for each user in each state.

 ### III.
 Live Demo Website: User Interface and Visualization Live-Demo:
 Note: The live-demo will work only within SFU Campus as there will be a firewall issue if tried to access from different internet service other than SFU wifi.
-For Static-Demo that is accessible anywhere, please see Section IV.
 1. Start the webserver:
 - Please go to the below path.
 Node exe and the scripts are placed here. cd /home/rmathiya/nodejs/node-v6.9.1-linux-x64/bin/